Reading for the Road:

 Time travel through France by way of its finest chateaux, cathedrals and monasteries.
 This unusual travelogue is an invaluable companion for traveling in Paris, southern France, the Dordogne and the Loire Valley, combining personal observation with large doses of well-presented history.

-The Yellow House Martin Gayford Gayfor chronicles the turbulent three months and texture of the daily lives of Van Gogh and Gauguin in Arles, where they worked side by side in 1888.
+Gayford chronicles the turbulent three months and texture of the daily lives of Van Gogh and Gauguin in Arles, where they worked side by side in 1888.
 With 60 b&W reproductions.